ryanlj77/telos.contracts/contracts/trail/DeveloperGuide.md

 * `deleteballot(name ballot_name, name publisher)`

     The deleteballot action deletes an existing ballot.
-This action can only be performed before a ballot opens for voting, and only by the publisher of the ballot.
+This action cannot be called during the voting process, and all ballots must wait for the ballot to "cool down" after the ballot's end time before being eligible for deletion.
+The current Ballot Cooldown period is `3 days`.

     `ballot_name` is the name the ballot to delete.

     `publisher` is the account that published the ballot.
 Only this account can delete the ballot.

+In our custom contract example, the account that wishes to start a new ballot must simply call the `newballot()` action to begin the ballot setup process.
+Next, the same account would call `readyballot()` to open the ballot for voting.

 ### 3. Running A Ballot

 After ballot setup is complete, the only thing left to do is wait for users to begin casting their votes.
 All votes cast on Trail are live, so it's easy to see the state of the ballot as votes roll in.
 There are also a few additional features available for ballot runners that want to operate a more complex campaign.
 This feature set will grow with the development of Trail and as more complex versions of ballots are introduced to the system.

-* `endpoll()`
+* `cancelballot()`

+    The cancelballot action will cancel an existing proposal and mark its status as cancelled.
+Ballots that have been cancelled can no longer receive votes but remain visible in Trail so voters can remain informed on the status of the ballot.
+Only after the ballot has reached it's original end time *plus* the global ballot cooldown period may the ballot may be deleted as normal.

 In our custom contract example, none of these actions are used (just to keep it simple).